RESERVATIONS WILL ONLY BE ACCEPTED BY MAIL (JANUARY 1 - APRIL 22) AND MUST INCLUDE PAYMENT IN FULL. PHONE RESERVATIONS CAN BE MADE AFTER APRIL 22.

 RESERVATIONS RECEIVED VIA FAX OR EMAIL WILL NOT BE PROCESSED.

-FULL HOOK-UP SITES FOR JULY ARE VERY LIMITED.
+NO FULL HOOK-UP SITES AVAILABLE FOR JULY 1 THROUGH AUGUST 6, 2017.

 Location: Along the Lake Michigan shoreline at the west end of West Lake Street with upper-elevation areas fronting Jackson Street and U.S.-31 (Charlevoix Avenue).
 Size: 21.2 acres.
 Map of Park Area